Codecademy/docs/content/general/concepts/white-spaces/whitespace.md

   - 'paths/computer-science'
 ---

-**Whitespace** is spaces or blank lines in programming.
-Whitespace is used to format code to improve its readability.
+In programming, **whitespace** uses horizontal and vertical space characters or blank liens to format code and improve readability.

 ## Example